-Listing 5: Direct access to values in a BlockLattice2D
+Listing 2.5: Direct access to values in a BlockLattice2D

-''' int nx, ny, someX, someY, someF; // <...> some code to initialize nx, ny, someX and someY BlockLattice2D<T, LATTICE> lattice(nx,ny); // instantiate BlockLattice T value = lattice.get(someX,someY)[someF]; // read values lattice.get(someX,someY)[someF] = 0.; // write values '''
+''' 1 int nx, ny, someX, someY, someF;

+// <...> some code to initialize nx, ny, someX and someY

+BlockLattice2D<T, LATTICE> lattice(nx,ny); // instantiate

+BlockLattice

+T value = lattice.get(someX,someY)[someF]; // read values

+lattice.get(someX,someY)[someF] = 0.; // write values '''

-The method BlockLattice2D<T, LATTICE>::get() delivers an object of type Cell<LATTICE>, which contains storage space for the particle populations and, if so required by the LATTICE template, for additional scalars.
+The method BlockLattice2D<T, LATTICE>::get() delivers an object of type Cell<LATTICE>, which contains storage space for the particle populations and, if required by the LATTICE template, for additional scalars.
 The Cell offers many methods to read and manipulate the data.
-You are much more likely to use those methods in practice, rather than accessing particle populations directly as in Listing 5:
+You are much more likely to use those methods in practice, rather than accessing particle populations directly as in Listing 2.5:

-Listing 6: Manipulation of data through methods of a Cell
+Listing 2.6: Manipulation of data through methods of a Cell

+'''

+int nx, ny, someX, someY, someF;

+// <...> some code to initialize nx, ny, someX and someY

+BlockLattice2D<T, LATTICE> lattice(nx,ny); // instantiate

+BlockLattice

-''' int nx, ny, someX, someY, someF; and the dynamic too afterwards // <...> some code to initialize nx, ny, someX and someY BlockLattice2D<T, LATTICE> lattice(nx,ny); // instantiate BlockLattice // <...> some code to initialize dynamics objects of the lattice T velocity[2]; lattice.get(someX, someY).computeU(velocity); // compute velocity velocity[0] = 0.; lattice.get(someX, someY).defineU(velocity); // modify velocity '''
+// <...> some code to initialize dynamics objects of the lattice

+5 T velocity[2];

+lattice.get(someX,someY).computeU(velocity); // compute velocity

+velocity[0] = 0.;

+lattice.get(someX,someY).defineU(velocity); // modify velocity

+'''

 In this example, the method Cell<T>::computeU() computes the velocity on a cell for you, using its dynamics object.
-Inversely, the method Cell<T>::defineU() modifies the velocity by translating the particle populations into space of moments, modifying the moment of the velocity, and leaving the others as they are.
+Conversely, the method Cell<T>::defineU() modifies the velocity by translating the particle populations into space of moments, modifying the moment of the velocity, and leaving the others as they are.

-Additionally to being more convenient, the access to the data in Listing 6 has a distinct advantage to the approach of Listing 5: in Listing 5 the data inside a Cell<T> is accessed directly, whereas in Listing 6 it is accessed indirectly through the dynamics object of the cell.
-Although direct data access works in simple data structures as the present BlockLattice2D, only indirect data access can be used in complicated data structures.
-When the code is for example executed in parallel, you cannot access the data directly, because in might not be found on your processor.
-The dynamics object on the other hand is smart enough to locate the data on the right processor, and to instantiate MPI communication to access it.
+In addition to being more convenient, the access to the data in Listing 2.6 has a distinct advantage to the approach of Listing 2.5.
+In Listing 2.5 the data inside a Cell<T> is accessed directly, whereas in Listing 2.6 it is accessed indirectly through the dynamics object of the cell.
+Although direct data access works in simple data structures, such as the present BlockLattice2D, only indirect data access can be used in complicated data structures.
+When the code is, for example executed in parallel, you cannot access the data directly, because it might not be found on your processor.
+The dynamics object, on the other hand, is smart enough to locate the data on the right processor, and to instantiate MPI communication to access it.

-Generally speaking, the methods of a Cell<T> are separated into two groups, one for direct data access, and one for indirect data access through dynamics object.
+Generally speaking, the methods of a Cell<T> are separated into two groups, one for direct data access, and one for indirect data access through the dynamics object.
 When using OpenLB as an application programmer, it is strongly recommended that you only make use of methods in the second group, in order for your code to be extensible.
-Methods of the first group are used by programmers who wish to extend the library OpenLB, for example by writing a class to implement a new type of dynamics.
-Most subsequent lessons are written for application programmers, and the code is written with extensibility in mind, insisting for example on the possibility to run it in parallel with minimal changes.
+Methods of the first group are used by programmers who wish to extend the OpenLB library, for example by writing a class to implement a new type of dynamics.
+Most of the subsequent lessons are written for application programmers, and the code is written with extensibility in mind, for example, by insisting on the possibility for it to be run in parallel with minimal changes.

-The following is a list of some useful methods to access the data of a Cell<T> indirectly through the dynamics object:
+The following list details some useful methods to access the data of a Cell<T> indirectly through the dynamics object:

-void iniEquilibrium(T rho, const T u[Lattice $\langle T \rangle$ ::d])
+void iniEquilibrium(T rho, const T u[Lattice $\langle T \rangle$::d])